Grammar: History

-The grammar of Irish originated in the 7th century with the Auraicept na n-Éces.
+The grammar of Irish originated in the 7th century with Auraicept na n-Éces.
 Arabic grammar emerged with Abu al-Aswad al-Du'ali in the 7th century.
-The first treatises on Hebrew grammar appeared in the High Middle Ages, in the context of Mishnah (exegesis of the Hebrew Bible).
+The first treatises on Hebrew grammar appeared in the High Middle Ages, in the context of Midrash (exegesis of the Hebrew Bible).
 The Karaite tradition originated in Abbasid Baghdad.
 The Diqduq (10th century) is one of the earliest grammatical commentaries on the Hebrew Bible.
 Ibn Barun in the 12th century, compares the Hebrew language with Arabic in the Islamic grammatical tradition.

 Belonging to the trivium of the seven liberal arts, grammar was taught as a core discipline throughout the Middle Ages, following the influence of authors from Late Antiquity, such as Priscian.
 Treatment of vernaculars began gradually during the High Middle Ages, with isolated works such as the First Grammatical Treatise, but became influential only in the Renaissance and Baroque periods.
 In 1486, Antonio de Nebrija published Las introduciones Latinas contrapuesto el romance al Latin, and the first Spanish grammar, Gramática de la lengua castellana, in 1492.
 During the 16th-century Italian Renaissance, the Questione della lingua was the discussion on the status and ideal form of the Italian language, initiated by Dante's de vulgari eloquentia (Pietro Bembo, Prose della volgar lingua Venice 1525).
-The first grammar of Slovene was written in 1583 by Adam Bohorič.
+The first grammar of Slovene was written in 1583 by Adam Bohorič, and Grammatica Germanicae Linguae, the first grammar of German, was published in 1578.

 Grammars of some languages began to be compiled for the purposes of evangelism and Bible translation from the 16th century onward, such as Grammatica o Arte de la Lengua General de Los Indios de Los Reynos del Perú (1560), a Quechua grammar by Fray Domingo de Santo Tomás.

 From the latter part of the 18th century, grammar came to be understood as a subfield of the emerging discipline of modern linguistics.
-The Deutsche Grammatik of the Jacob Grimm was first published in the 1810s.
+The Deutsche Grammatik of Jacob Grimm was first published in the 1810s.
 The Comparative Grammar of Franz Bopp, the starting point of modern comparative linguistics, came out in 1833.